menny/menny.github.io/_posts/2015-04-09-migrating-to-robolectric-v3.md

 categories: [android, robolectric, unit-test]
 tags: [walkthrough]
 ---
-_Robolectric has reach a big milestone recently: [V3-rc2](https://groups.google.com/forum/#!topic/robolectric/1XWVJvKiFjA), so it was time to upgrade all my personal projects.
-I was up to a very large upgrade due to API and concepts breakage.
+[Robolectric](https://robolectric.org) has reach a big milestone recently: [V3-rc2](https://groups.google.com/forum/#!topic/robolectric/1XWVJvKiFjA), so it was time to upgrade all my personal projects.
-API breakage is a painful thing for developers, and [Robolectric](https://robolectric.org) sure did that with v3!
+With the new release, they have introduced new concepts and new APIs (and removed and renamed others).
-In most cases, I find the new API and structure much more readable, and moduled correctly.
+In most cases, I find the new API and structure much more readable, and generally like it.
-But since I'm a user of _Robolectric_ since wayback, it also means that the unit-tests will have to be re-adjust to the new API.
+But since I'm a user of _Robolectric_ since way-back, it also means that the unit-tests will have to be re-adjust to the new API.

-To make it clear, if it wasn't worth the hussle, I would not upgrade to v3, but this new version comes with a lot of nice improvements and Robolectric, in general, is [awesome](http://stackoverflow.com/a/18271651/1324235) beyond words.
+First, to make things clear, if it wasn't worth the hussle, I would not upgrade to v3, but this new version comes with a lot of nice improvements and _Robolectric_, in general, is [awesome](http://stackoverflow.com/a/18271651/1324235) beyond words.

 Let's start with the basic stuff, like:
 # Gradle stuff #
-You no longer need the Robolectric plugin.
-So just remove `classpath 'org.robolectric:robolectric-gradle-plugin:0.13.2` from `build.gradle`.
+You no longer need the _Robolectric_ Gradle plugin.
+So just remove `classpath 'org.robolectric:robolectric-gradle-plugin` from _build.gradle_.
-Some developers had used a hack to get Robolectric tests navigatible in Android Studio:
+Some developers had used a hack to get _Robolectric_ tests navigable in Android Studio:
 ```
   sourceSets {
     androidTest {
       setRoot('src/test')
     }
   }
 ```
-or
+<br> or <br>
 ```
 apply plugin: 'idea'